Getting information about a VM

 in the terminal and press Enter.

-Terraform will create the required resources and display the output variable values in the terminal.
-To check the results, run:
+Terraform will create all the required resources and display the output variable values in the terminal.
+To check the results, run this command:

 terraform output instance_external_ip